gullerg/PCBS-Stroop-Effect/README.md

 python analyse_data.py
 ```

 If no argument is provided, the latest results file will be used; otherwise, the relative path (from the root folder) to a results file can be specified to analyse a specific file.
+There will two ouputs from the data analysis script:

+- A plot of the data (default location is the 'plots' folder, but this can be configured in the ```json_files\config.json``` file)
+- A .txt file with some summary statistics (default location is the 'stats' folder)

+## Final remarks
+The scripts in this repo all worked when they were last tested on 5/12/2021.
+To avoid any errors, please follow the steps as outlined in the README and use the default configuration and trials provided.